bzg/woof/resources/md/howto.md

 Users receive a mail notification when they triggers a Woof! report.

-You can turn off notifications by replying to the Woof! mailbox with this command at the beginning of a line:
+You can turn control notifications by writing to the Woof! mailbox with this command at the beginning of a line:

--   `Notifications: false`
+-   `Notifications: false` : To turn notifications off

-Email notifications can be turned back on with:

--   `Notifications: true`
+-   `Notifications: true` : To turn notifications on

 # Admins and maintainers